Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Testing and Results

 Each of the four measurement types was repeated three times for each of the six different perch configurations.
 Each test consisted of manually bringing down the system from a low height onto the perch, thus automatically triggering the gripping process, and then performing all measurements on the freely perching drone with the servo motor shut off.

-The results of these tests are shown in Fig.~\ref{fig:perch_overview}, which presents the resulting forces and moments in each of the three main measurement directions clarified in Fig.~\ref{fig:static_test} (with the perpendicular down direction excluded here for clarity), for each of the considered perching objects.
+The results of these tests are shown in figure~\ref{fig:perchperformance}, which presents the resulting forces and moments in each of the three main measurement directions clarified in figure~\ref{fig:statictest} (with the perpendicular down direction excluded here for clarity), for each of the considered perching objects.

 The perpendicular forces needed to pull the system from its perch are consistently above 6\,N, with an arithmetic mean of 7.4\,N across all perching objects.
 The best-performing scenario was the diamond-oriented square wooden bar, which required 9.5\,N of force.
 This can be explained by the better gripper performance when conforming to irregular shapes.
 Here, especially, the contact point of the object is in a good position, not too far out to the gripper tips, but acting on the middle portion, allowing the gripper to close further compared to a square-oriented object.
 The gripper strengths show a mean improvement of 42\,\% more force required in the upwards perpendicular direction, normalised with the system weight compared to the results obtained in previous work for a similar design concept~\citep{Broers2022}.
-This gain can be attributed to the generally optimised design and especially overhauled ratcheting functionality.
+This gain can be attributed to the generally optimised design and especially the overhauled ratcheting functionality.
 The rotational disturbance moment required for continuous displacement around the perch shows an increase with larger contact area and irregular shapes, with the smaller diameters of perching objects performing the worst as they move further from the primary gripper size design point.
 The best-performing case is again the square wooden bar in a diamond orientation, which can withstand a 12.7\,Ncm moment of disturbance.
 The mean gripper strength, measured through its resistance to a rotational disturbance moment, increased by 63\,\% compared to the previous design~\citep{Broers2022}.
-Lastly, the axial disturbance moment was fairly consistent across the different perching objects, with a mean of 10.3\,Ncm of disturbance required for continuous displacement in the axial direction.
+Lastly, the axial disturbance moment was largely consistent across the different perching objects, with a mean of 10.3\,Ncm of disturbance required for continuous displacement in the axial direction.
 Consistent with the other disturbance measurements, the diamond-oriented square wooden bar performed best, with a moment of 14.3\,Ncm required for displacement.

 For further testing, the ø\,40\,mm circular wooden bar was chosen, as it consistently led to the best perching performance.
 While better results were achieved with the diamond-oriented square bar, these were highly dependent on the bar's orientation, as can be seen in the results for the flat square orientation.
 Consequently, the round bar was deemed more suitable for systematic testing.
 A cylindrical shape is also more generic and more closely approximates typical perching structures in real-life scenarios.
 Nonetheless, the results obtained on the diamond-shaped cross-section suggest that irregular shapes, such as natural tree branches, for example, can yield better results than the precisely cut round testing object chosen here.
 This not only suggests that our proposed mechanism will be particularly suitable for outdoor applications, but also implies that our subsequent test results will be somewhat conservative.